Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- Florida has combined with its opponent to score more than 5.5 goals in 69 of 95 games this season.
+- Florida's games this season have had more than 5.5 goals 69 of 95 times.

-- The Hurricanes are 15-10 this season when favored on the moneyline.
+- The Hurricanes are 15-10 this season when listed as a moneyline favorite.

-- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.
+- This season the Panthers have 10 wins in the 14 games in which they've been an underdog.

 Hurricanes Player Props